vlandham/captain_z/out/captain_z.md

 It was a short walk down the hill and into the market.
 The streets were already crowded that morning.
 It seemed like everyone in town had come out to buy fish, fruit, or trinkets.
 Captain Z pushed her way through the crowds, making sure that the children stayed close behind.

 Eventually, they reached the quieter end of the market and ducked into a dark and smoky little building.
 Inside was Walter, the blacksmith.
 He was banging away on a piece of red hot metal, sweating and scowling at it as he shaped it into a point.
-It looked to be some new type of spear, most likely made for the town guard, they were his best customers.
+It looked to be some new type of spear, most likely made for the town guard.
+They were his best customers.

 Sophia had grown up with Walter in Dr. Star's school.
 They had both been part of the very first class when Dr. Star first opened the school.
 There were two boys and two girls in that class, and Walter and Sophia were one of each.
 They had been like brother and sister back then, always joking around, but also always watching out for one another.
 Even now that they were both grown up, they still acted a bit like siblings when they got together.